 - The US is 50 states under one country, but the EU is a union of nations.

 - The United States (9,826,630 km2 / 3,794,080 sq mi) is larger than the European Union (4,233,262 km2 / 1,634,472 sq mi).

 - The US has a population of 328 million people, while the European Union has 447 million people (2020).

-Moreover, in Europe, crime is much lower; the average life is longer; schools are free or have low costs, health care is universal.
-Most European countries have highly developed social organization, and quality of life is higher (when measured in words such as hours worked per week and income distribution).
+Moreover, in Europe, crime is much lower; the average life is longer; schools are free or have low costs, and health care is universal.
+Most European countries have highly developed social organizations, and quality of life is higher (when measured in words, such as hours worked per week and income distribution).

 Below is an atlas of maps that illustrate the differences between these two political and economic superpowers.

 Comparing the latitude of America and Europe